 Check out the Study Groups tab for information on these activities.
 Study groups are charged on a cost recovery basis as determined by the leader which may include room hire, photo copying etc.

 There is an annual membership fee of $25.00 per person and a charge of $5.00 per lecture attended, payable on the day.
-As of February 2016 there is no membership waiting list and newcomers and visitors are most welcome.
+Newcomers and visitors are most welcome.

 U3A Wakatipu is constituted as an Incorporated Society and is governed by a set of Rules.